bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 Attempt 1:

 "Y'all ain't been here long.
 But Wren's takin' a liking to y'all.
 Y'know that, right?"
 Aster looks up from folding the white cotton garments she had arrived in town in, a few days prior.
-Her eyes meet Avery's.
+Her eyes meet Avery's with a quizzical expression followed by a nod.
+She had noticed.
+"Set you up real nice here, too."
+Again a nod.
+The house was well-kept, recently abandoned